 Get-Mailbox <username> |fl *public*

-Once you are certain that the default Public Folder mailbox is the On-Premises one, inform the users that the access to the Public Folders has been restored.
+Once you are certain that the default Public Folder mailbox is the remote On-Premises one, inform the users that the access to the Public Folders has been restored.
 Again, this might take up to one hour, so plan carefully for the Public Folders downtime.